 This course will provide the students with an understanding of the major elements in the process of airport planning and management from a system perspective.
-The course will cover such topics as airport financing and privatization, site selection and environment impact, airport capacity and delays, terminal plan and design, ground access plan, daily operations and security, international difference, multiple-airport systems, and airport relationships with airlines.
+The course will cover such topics as airport financing and privatization, site selection and environment impact, airport capacity and delays, terminal plan and design, ground access plan, daily operations and security, international difference, multiple-airport system and airport's relationship with airlines.